 James Barr is a PhD student at Curtin University and CSIRO Land and Water.
 His research focuses on predator recognition and anti-predatory behaviour in the King’s skink (Egernia kingii), and how these traits change when exposed to different levels of predation risk (from both native and introduced species), across isolated island populations in Western Australia.
-In addition, James will be investigating the genetic composition of social groups of this species, and identifying the degree of monogamy observed in their mating structure.
+In addition, James is investigating the genetic composition of social groups of this species, and identifying the degree of monogamy observed in their mating structure.
 James is supervised by Ruchira Somaweera, Bill Bateman, Stephanie Godfrey and Michael Gardner.
-Publications: [ResearchGate] Other links: [LinkedIn]
+Publications: [Google Scholar] [ResearchGate] Other links: [LinkedIn] [Twitter]

 Steven Woodhams is a Masters student with the School of Biological Sciences at the University of Western Australia and CSIRO Land and Water.
 His research combines field-based physiological measurements of canopy water status with novel remote sensing approaches to monitor the condition of mature tuart trees – Eucalyptus gomphocephala – in Perth’s Bold Park in an effort to develop early warning signals of canopy decline.
 Steven is supervised by Tommaso Jucker and Karen Bell.